Probate and Will Disputes Sydney

 NSW Legal Framework for Contesting Wills and Family Provision Claims

-NSW law governs contesting a will after the grant of probate, family provision rights, and eligibility rules that determine who may seek further provision or question the validity.
-Understanding these requirements helps protect entitlements and ensures disputes comply with strict legal standards and timeframes applied throughout NSW:
+NSW law governs contesting a will (including after the grant of probate), family provision rights, and eligibility rules that determine who may seek provision or further provision or question the perceived “fairness” of a will.
+Understanding these requirements helps protect entitlements and ensures disputes comply with strict legal standards and timeframes applied throughout NSW.

 Eligibility Tests

-Eligibility tests identify who may pursue claims, including spouses, de facto partners, children, dependants, and people in close personal relationships, ensuring applications for further provision or challenges align with statutory criteria determining who can contest a will nsw under the Succession Act.
+Eligibility tests identify who may pursue claims, including spouses, de facto partners, children, dependants, and people in close personal relationships, ensuring applications for further provision or challenges align with statutory criteria determining who can contest a will in NSW under the Succession Act.

 Key Deadlines

-Strict deadlines apply to estate disputes, including time limits contesting a will, requiring family provision applications to be filed within twelve months from the date of death, highlighting the importance of early advice to avoid losing rights due to delays or misunderstanding statutory requirements.
+Strict deadlines apply to estate disputes in NSW, including time limits contesting a will, requiring family provision applications to be filed within twelve (12) months from the date of death, highlighting the importance of early advice to avoid losing rights due to delays or misunderstandings regarding statutory requirements.

 Required Evidence

-Required evidence may include medical records, financial documents, relationship histories, witness statements, and information explaining the deceased’s intentions, forming the foundation of claims involving validity concerns, unfair distribution, or disputes requiring proof when applying to challenge a will in NSW or defend contested estates.
+Required evidence may include relationship histories, witness statements, financial records, medical records, and information relevant to the deceased’s intentions, forming the foundation of claims involving validity concerns, distributions perceived to be "unfair", or disputes requiring proof when applying to challenge a will in NSW or defend contested estates.

 Our NSW Probate and Will Dispute Legal Services